Logo

 Edinburgh's Ancient Artery

 From Castle to Palace, lined with closes and kirks, where bagpipes skirl and tartan shops tempt with clan histories.
+In 2026, new heritage interpretation panels bring the wynds' stories to life.

 Why You Should Visit: